PalakNaidu/Medical-Support-Angular/README.md

 - **Code Editor:** You'll need a code editor to work with the project files.
 Popular choices include Visual Studio Code, Sublime Text, or WebStorm.

-- **Git:** Some familiarity with Git version control will be helpful, especially if you plan to collaborate with others or use version control for your project.
+- **Git:** Some familiarity with Git version control will be helpful.

 ## Installation